freenas/freenas-docs/userguide/intro.rst

 * The mps driver for 6 G Avago SAS HBAs is version 21, which requires phase 20 firmware on the controller.

+* Support for many old and obsolete 10/100 Ethernet cards has been removed.

 * Deletion of in-use LUNs is not allowed.

 * Allow customization of UPS shutdown command.